Notz05/MunicipalServicesApp-ST10272691/README.md

    - Location and description cannot be empty
    - Category must be selected

-### Support
-For technical support or bug reports, please contact the development team or submit an issue through the appropriate channels.

-## Development Notes

 ### Code Standards
 - **Naming Conventions**: PascalCase for public members, camelCase for private fields